benton/fog_tracker/README.md

         :rackspace_username: XXXXXXXXX
       :polling_time: 180

-2) The tracker will run asynchronously, with one thread per account.
-You can call `start()` and `stop()` on it, and query the resulting collections of Fog Resource objects using a filter-based query:
+2) Call `start` on the Tracker.
+It will run asynchronously, with one thread per account.
+At any time, you can call `start` or `stop` on it, and query the resulting collections of Fog Resource objects.

+    tracker.start

+3) Access the Fog object collections by calling `Tracker::query`, and passing it a filter-based query String.
+The query string format is: `account_name::service::provider::collection`

     # get all Compute instances across all accounts and providers
     tracker.query("*::Compute::*::servers")